markean/aimz/docs/source/user_guide/mcmc.rst

 MCMC Sampling and Prediction
 ----------------------------

-MCMC sampling can be performed using the :py:class:`~aimz.ImpactModel` class by setting the ``inference`` argument to :external:py:class:`~numpyro.infer.mcmc.MCMC`.
+MCMC sampling can be performed using the :class:`~aimz.ImpactModel` class by setting the ``inference`` argument to :external:class:`~numpyro.infer.mcmc.MCMC`.
 Users can configure the sampler, warm-up steps, and other MCMC-specific parameters.
-Calling :py:meth:`~aimz.ImpactModel.fit_on_batch()` initiates the sampling process.
+Calling :meth:`~aimz.ImpactModel.fit_on_batch()` initiates the sampling process.
-Internally, aimz executes the sampler via the :external:py:meth:`~numpyro.infer.mcmc.MCMC.run` method and stores the posterior samples using :external:py:meth:`~numpyro.infer.mcmc.MCMC.get_samples`.
+Internally, aimz executes the sampler via the :external:meth:`~numpyro.infer.mcmc.MCMC.run` method and stores the posterior samples using :external:meth:`~numpyro.infer.mcmc.MCMC.get_samples`.

-Note that calling :py:meth:`~aimz.ImpactModel.fit` with :external:py:class:`~numpyro.infer.mcmc.MCMC` as the inference method will raise a :exc:`TypeError`, as this method is intended for mini-batch training or subsampling.
+Note that calling :meth:`~aimz.ImpactModel.fit` with :external:class:`~numpyro.infer.mcmc.MCMC` as the inference method will raise a :exc:`TypeError`, as this method is intended for mini-batch training or subsampling.
 Regardless of the number of chains (``num_chains``) used, the posterior samples are combined across chains to ensure compatibility with the rest of the aimz interface.
-Posterior predictive sampling can be performed using the :py:meth:`~aimz.ImpactModel.predict` or :py:meth:`~aimz.ImpactModel.predict_on_batch` methods.
+Posterior predictive sampling can be performed using the :meth:`~aimz.ImpactModel.predict` or :meth:`~aimz.ImpactModel.predict_on_batch` methods.

 .. jupyter-execute::